kronaemmanuel/PPSD-assignment-3/life_Cycle/Life_Cycle.md

 ## Submission of Issues
 Agents submit issues by _E-mail_, _Help center_ or _Widget_.
 Issue is submitted with some attachments like _Screen Shots_.

+## Team Assignment
+The issue is notified to Developer.
+Developer first changes the status of issue to __In Progress__.
+Then it is assign to one or more Developers.